Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/08-translate-speech.md

 > [!NOTE]
 > The TranslationRecognizer gives you around 5 seconds to speak.
 If it detects no spoken input, it produces a "No match" result.
 The translation to Hindi may not always be displayed correctly in the Console window due to character encoding issues.

-## Synthesize the translation to speech
+## Task 4: Synthesize the translation to speech

 So far, your application translates spoken input to text; which might be sufficient if you need to ask someone for help while traveling.
 However, it would be better to have the translation spoken aloud in a suitable voice.